Pringley/patentpaper2/paper.markdown

 46666643   0.000173          9       235              7
 47823143   0.000168         10        47            342

-Within our dataset, PageRank and indegree are correlated with $r=.80$.
+Within our dataset, PageRank and indegree are correlated with a Pearson product-moment coefficient of $r=.80$.

 #### Computation